U.S. group urges $2 trillion alternative to fiscal cliff "time bomb"

 Similarly, the Medicare health insurance program for the elderly is projected to expand from $560 billion last year to nearly $1.1 trillion in 2022, CBO estimates.

-Voters have not signaled a willingness to support significant cuts to these programs and any reforms could take Congress many months, or years, to address.
+Voters have not signalled a willingness to support significant cuts to these programs and any reforms could take Congress many months, or years, to address.

 Besides cutting military and farm programs and ending some corporate tax breaks, Taxpayers for Common Sense also would terminate some alternative energy programs and several government research projects.